 Listing and changing the conservation status of Queensland species

 All plant and vertebrate species native to Queensland (excluding most fish which are managed under the Queensland Fisheries Act 1994) are protected under the Nature Conservation Act 1992 (NC Act) and classified as Least Concern unless found eligible for a different conservation class.
-Invertebrate and fish species are only protected under the NC Act if specifically named under a conservation class.
-The majority of Fish species are managed under the Queensland Fisheries Act 1994.
+Invertebrate and fish species are only protected under the NC Act if specifically listed under a wildlife class.

-The department co-ordinates the process for species to be listed in a conservation class under the NC Act.
-The Species Technical Committee (STC) assesses species listing nominations submitted by members of the public, external and government scientists, as well as assessments forwarded by Australian jurisdictions responsible for listing species that occur in Queensland and other states or territories.
+The department administers the process for listing species in conservation classes under the NC Act.
+The department’s Species Technical Committee (STC) assesses species listing nominations submitted by members of the public, external and government scientists, as well as assessments forwarded by Australian jurisdictions responsible for listing species that occur in Queensland and other states or territories.
 Nominations must comply with the Intergovernmental Memorandum of Understanding – Agreement on a Common Assessment Method for listing of threatened species and threatened ecological communities (CAM).

 Common Assessment Method (CAM)

 The Australian Government is working with the Commonwealth and the governments of other Australian states and territories to establish the CAM for determining and recognising the conservation status of threatened species.
 The CAM aims to provide a consistent approach to assessing and listing nationally threatened species across Australian jurisdictions.
 CAM assessment processes are based on the International Union for the Conservation of Nature (IUCN) Red List threat categories and criteria.